 Exploring and developing natural resource projects bears a high potential for all manner of risks.
 Additionally, few exploration projects successfully achieve development due to factors that cannot be predicted or foreseen.
 Moreover, even one such factor may result in the economic viability of a project being detrimentally impacted such that it is neither feasible nor practical to proceed.
 Natural resource exploration involves many risks, which even a combination of experience, knowledge, and careful evaluation may not be able to overcome.
 Access to water and energy required to operate a mine and associated processing facilities may be difficult and cost prohibitive.
-Conversely the Company will have to evaluate hydrology and hydrogeology and determine satisfactory methods to manage surface and ground water in the vicinity of the operation.
+Conversely, the Company will have to evaluate hydrology and hydrogeology and determine satisfactory methods to manage surface and ground water in the vicinity of its operations.
 Operations in which the Company has a direct or indirect interest will be subject to all the hazards and risks normally incidental to exploration, development, and production of natural resources, any of which could result in work stoppages, damage to property, and possible environmental damage.
 If any of the Company's exploration programs are successful, there is a degree of uncertainty attributable to the calculation of resources and corresponding grades being mined or dedicated to future production.
 Until actually mined and processed, the quantity of resources and/or reserves and grade must be considered as estimates only.
 In addition, the quantity of resources and/or reserves may vary depending on commodity prices.
 Any material change in quantity of resources and/or reserves, grade, or recovery ratio may affect the economic viability of the Company's properties.
-In addition, there can be no assurance that results obtained in bench or pilot metallurgical tests will be duplicated in larger scale tests under on-site conditions or during production.
+In addition, there can be no assurance that results obtained in bench or pilot metallurgical tests will be duplicated in larger scale tests under on-site conditions or during production (see "Metallurgical Testing" above).
 The Company closely monitors its activities and those factors which could impact them, and employs experienced consulting, engineering, and legal advisors to assist in its risk management reviews where it is deemed necessary.
+The Company's technical reports (including the October 2015 PEA) include price and market assumptions concerning an expanded demand in the scandium market.
+There is no assurance that these price and market assumptions will be realized.